-In advocating for the global protection of elephants, beginning with a better communication of the facts, we firmly believe in the importance to engage ALL the stakeholders, from African and Asian governments to NGOs, from the general public to ivory consumers, from international corporations to the facilities where elephants are kept in captivity.
+In working for a stronger protection of elephants and other wildlife, and for a better wildlife law enforcement, we firmly believe in the importance to engage ALL the stakeholders, from governments to NGOs, to media, to the general public, to consumers, to the private sector.

-We strive to support activities on the ground that are beneficial for both elephants and people, like our projects in anti-poaching and Human-Elephant Conflict mitigation.
+We strive to support activities on the ground that are beneficial for both wildlife and people, like anti-trafficking, anti-poaching, undercover investigations and Human-Wildlife Conflict mitigation.

 The projects we support and the initiatives that we launch are crucial to protect many wild species across Africa and Asia, like elephants, rhinos, lions, tigers, apes, pangolins, birds and reptiles, all targets of wildlife crime and wildlife trafficking.

 Regarding the ivory trade, China being the largest ivory importer and consumer, represents the most important variable in the ‘ivory equation’ and potentially a very powerful partner, or a very powerful adversary.
 What we are trying to do is to engage decision makers, politicians and ivory consumers, not only in China, in order to change their perception on the elephant’s tragedy, which is also a human tragedy with a huge and wide Human Toll, associated with the ivory trade, and start a cultural dialogue with strong ethical and moral implications, not just conservation.